Reference

 TDEE (Total Daily Energy Expenditure)

-The total calories you burn per day including BMR, activity, and exercise.
+The total calories you burn per day including BMR, activity, exercise, and thermic effect of food.
 The basis for setting calorie goals.

 Nutrition

 The total time a muscle spends under load during a set.
-Longer TUT can increase hypertrophy.
+Longer TUT (40-70 seconds) can increase hypertrophy and muscle endurance.

 Training